Taky0nDon/cafe_wifi/README.md

 ## TODOS

+- Make boolean fields of cafe submission not text input.
+Use button or something.
 - When users submit a cafe, it sends an email to the admin.
+- Create a "pending" database of user submitted cafes that can be approved by admin.
+    * All the same things that are in the cafe table, but also:
+        * submitted by (username / email?)
+        * submitted on (date)
+- When a pending cafe is accepted, remove it from the db
 - Add users/auth
 - Let users add cafes
 - Let users remove cafes